A1.29: Physical states and sensations

 Enroll now!

-• Estados físicos y sensaciones (Physical States and Sensations): el dolor (pain), duele (it hurts), agotado (exhausted), cansado (tired), hambre (hunger), sed (thirst).
+• Physical states and sensations: el dolor (pain), duele (hurts), agotado (exhausted), cansado (tired), hambre (hunger), sed (thirst)

-• Acciones para cuidar el cuerpo (Actions to Care for the Body): dormir una siesta (to take a nap), cuidarte (to take care of yourself).
+• Actions to take care of the body: dormir una siesta (take a nap), cuidarte (take care of yourself)

 • Estoy cansado después de trabajar todo el día.
 (I am tired after working all day.)